 Ground Fine for use in Espresso Machines.

-Our best Ethiopian Yirgacheffe Coffee comes from the Yirgacheffe region of Ethiopia.
+Buy Ethiopian Yirgacheffe Coffee here at The Kent and Sussex Tea and Coffee Company.
+This delightful brew comes from the Yirgacheffe Coffee region of Ethiopia.
 It is one of the most popular types of Gourmet Coffee we stock.

 Today, the Ethiopian Coffee industry employs some 15 million people for various aspects of production.
-Harvesting takes place at elevations between 1,500 and 2,200 metres above sea level, starting in November and ending in February.
+Harvesting of Ethiopian Coffee Yirgacheffe occurs at elevations between 1,500 and 2,200 metres above sea level, starting in November and ending in February.

-The beans from the country account for around 3% of the global Coffee market - and they are becoming increasingly trendy every year.
+The beans from the country account for around 3% of the global Coffee market - and they’re becoming increasingly sought-after every year.